How to get a DSWD Travel Clearance for minors and what are the requirements for the application of travel clearance?

 - Determine if you need a travel clearance from the DSWD

 - Prepare the documents required for the application of travel clearance

 - Fill out the application form provided by the the DSWD

 - Submit your application at the Department of Social Welfare and Development

 - Receive your travel clearance

 Who are required to get a DSWD Travel Clearance?

 Travel clearance is requested at the boarding reception and immigration before a flight.
 As long as the minor is traveling without any of his parent or legal guardian, they need this clearance before traveling outside the Philippines.

-To sum up, you will need a travel clearance if you are:
+You will need a travel clearance if you are:

 - A minor who is traveling alone using his Philippine Passport only for their travel outside the Philippines